 Dust mites are microscopic pests, usually a translucent white color, and are barely visible to the naked eye.
 They feed on dead skin flakes, and certain kinds of mold.

-While the average lifespan of the average dust mite is about 20 days, mated dust mites can live 2-3 months, during which, females will lay a 100 or more eggs.
+While the average lifespan of the average dust mite is about 20 days, mated dust mites can live 2-3 months, during which, females will lay 100 or more eggs.

 Dust mites mainly eat dead skin flakes – which your body produces a ton of.
-Your bed in particular is full of these dead skin flakes.
+Your bed, in particular, is full of these dead skin flakes.
 The bed in its entirety is an all-you-can-eat buffet for dust mites.

 The main problem with dust mites is two-fold:

 1.)
 Dust mites do not use toilets!
 Their bathroom is wherever they are at the moment when the need arises.
 Needless to say, dust mites don’t flush either.